BlackStar-EoP/eop-node-editor/README.md

 rendering part itself needs a lot of love (text rendering outside of nodes)

 However, this editor has support for
-- dynamic input output ports, there are API calls that allow you to tell the framework that the ports of a specific node have changes.
+- dynamic input output ports, there are API calls that allow you to tell the framework that the ports of a specific node have changed.
 The downside is that all current connections will be destroyed since it's a pain to manage all that.
 - custom widgets embedded into the node